aglorenz/Python-Projects/README.md

 **Demonstrate Abstraction Concepts**
 * Create a class with at least one abstract method and one regular method.
 * Create a child class that implements the parent class's abstract method.
-* Create at least one object that that utilizes both the parent and child methods
+* Create at least one object that that utilizes both the parent and child methods.

 **What I learned**
 * Abstract methods are useful for when we want to provide a common interface for different implementations of a component such as payment method.
 Good for API's

 ## [Web Page Generator](https://github.com/aglorenz/Python-Projects/tree/main/Web%20Page%20Generator)
 **Generate a Web Page With Python**
-* Create an app that can generate a simple (hardcoded) web page at the click of a button
+* Create an app that can generate a simple (hardcoded) web page at the click of a button.
-* Include a second button and an text Entry box to allow the user to create a customized verson of the web Page.
+* Include a second button and a text Entry box to allow the user to create a customized verson of the web Page.

 **What I learned**
 * Assigning a '''comment''' to a variable can be an effective way to preseve the visual format of an HTML file.